 From Katherine Gorge, we headed to Kakadu National Park.
-This stunning UNESCO Heritage listed National Park is a ‘must-see’ for anyone wanting to experience the rugged beauty of Australian wilderness.
+This stunning UNESCO Heritage-listed National Park is a ‘must-see’ for anyone wanting to experience the rugged beauty of the Australian wilderness.
 At almost 20,000 square kilometres, Kakadu is the largest National Parks in Australia.
 Roughly the size of Slovenia, it extends for nearly 200 kilometres from north to south and over 100 kilometres from east to west.

 If you are going to visit only one National Park in Australia, make it Kakadu.
 It is located 150 kilometres south-east from Darwin and can be easily visited as a weekend getaway.

 Kakadu contains most of the major habitat types of Australia’s Top End, including the stone country, hills and ridges, savannah woodlands and monsoon forests, billabongs, floodplains, tidal flats and coast.
 These habitats harbour an astonishing diversity of wildlife.

 One of the most interesting features of the park is the seasonal wetlands that change dramatically between the rainy and the dry seasons.
 Kakadu wetlands are of international significance, with over 40 species of migratory birds travelling here from Russia, China and Japan.